djpilot802/INTL/INTL Meeting Script.md

 To sign in to the group account:

 - Check the TimeTree for credentials
-- Sign in as the INTL account
+- Sign to the INTL account -- this can be done in Zoom or via the [zoom website](https://zoom.us/)
 - Signing in this way will make you a "host" or "co-host," which allows you to monitor the waiting roomm & mute others if they forgot to mute
 - Rename yourself to reflect your actual name
 - If you receive any error messages, reach out to the group for help